 We appreciate the opportunity to comment on the candidate project scopes under consideration for inclusion in the Sound Transit Phase 3 (ST3) System Plan.
+Thank you for building on lessons learned from ST2, and engaging local jurisdiction on the project scopes early in the planning process.
+ST3 will be most successful if its projects mirror local land use and transportation plans, and blend with community character by incorporating elements like grade-separated crossings, for example.

 As communicated in our July 14, 2015 comment letter and "Interest Statement," the City of Bellevue has a vital interest in ensuring that future regional transportation projects maximize the investments of ST2 and meet the growing needs of the Eastside and the region in a potential ST3 ballot measure.
+As the candidate project scopes are solidified and the draft plan is formulated in the coming months, we expect ST3 to maintain subarea equity, enhance intra-eastside connections, and demonstrate multi-agency coordination.